Lesson 5: Who Needs an IP Strategy?

 Since song titles are not generally protected by copyright law, she turned to another form of IP, namely trademarks, to offer a different kind of protection.

 So long as the trademarked titles are used in association with the products and services for which they are registered, Swift will be able to stop competitors from using the same words in association with the same or confusingly similar products and services.
 The song titles will remain associated with her.

 Swift has not only moved to protect her trademarks in the United States and other Western countries, but she has registered her name as a trademark in China in association with a variety of products and services.

 In an effort to stop competitors from selling knock-off products under her name, she has also launched a clothing line targeted specifically at Chinese consumers.
 She is using an “authentication feature” that will allow customers to verify online whether they have purchased an authentic Taylor Swift product, as opposed to a knock-off.

 However, there are at least three other registrations of her name in China that she does not own.
-Because China registers trademarks based on the first to file rather than the first to use, competitors have monopolized her name in association with specific products, such as bathing suits.
+Since China registers trademarks based on the first to file rather than the first to use, competitors have monopolized her name in association with specific products, such as bathing suits.
 What this means from a practical perspective is that, despite being proactive in protecting her trademark rights, Swift still cannot fully capitalize on her brand.
 For example, she cannot sell bathing suits under her name in China.